|"So... we're just kind of hoping they'll fly right in front of our window and otherwise we do nothing?"|

-|I am accurately staring at this glowing orange canister, what else do you want from me?|
+|"I am accurately staring at this glowing orange canister, what else do you want from me?"|

-Sensor Team is a pretty dumped-on upgrade card overall and it's not hard to see why: there's a lot of competition for the weapon team slot on many ships and the Sensor Team can only work on one of its ships attacks and requires you to "smoosh" two dice together to get a single accuracy icon, which you will note does nothing to assist the amount of damage in the pool and in many cases will decrease it.
+Sensor Team is a pretty dumped-on upgrade card overall and it's not hard to see why: there's a lot of competition for the weapon team slot on many ships and the Sensor Team can only work on one of its ships attacks and requires you to smoosh two dice together to get a single accuracy icon, which you will note does nothing to assist the amount of damage in the pool and in many cases will decrease it.

-|Our handmade black "pointing at dudes to shoot" gloves put the 'fashion' in fascism!|
+|Our bespoke black "pointing at dudes to shoot" gloves put the 'fashion' in fascism!|

 Also a quick reminder:because the Veteran Gunners are used during the Resolve Attack Effects step, you can use other effects before or after them.
 For example, you could spend accuracy icon dice to lock down defense tokens before rerolling the remaining dice.